Skip to Content

 Changing economic cycles can impact individual markets in significantly differing ways and at varying times.
 Historically, commercial real estate investments perform best in high-demand geographies with strong population and job growth.
 Other non-economic risks that are idiosyncratic to certain regions (e.g., natural disasters, political, or regulatory) also exist.

-In recent years, multifamily returns have been strongest in the Sunbelt markets where high population growth, national migration, and job growth have driven renter demand and wage growth, which has in turn driven residential rents and valuations.
-On the other hand, Midwestern and Coastal markets continue to be attractive for industrial investors who are seeking to take advantage of favorable locations for domestic and international distribution channels.
+In recent years, multifamily returns have been the most stable across Sunbelt markets, where high population growth, national migration, and job growth have driven renter demand and wage growth.
+On the other hand, Midwestern and Coastal markets continue to be attractive for industrial investors that are seeking to take advantage of favorable locations for domestic and international distribution channels.

 Spreading investments across regions and markets can help reduce the portfolio’s overall risk.